 EXHIBIT C: COUNTERPARTY FORM OF GUARANTY

-MASTER POWER PURCHASE AND SALE AGREEMENT
+MASTER POWER PURCHASE AND SALE AGREEMENT (ONLINE WITH CREDIT) (“GTC”)

 COVER SHEET

 This Master Power Purchase and Sale Agreement (Version 2.1; modified 4/25/00) ("Master Agreement") is made as of the date it is accepted by the Counterparty on the Website ("Effective Date").
+[The Master Agreement shall consist of the EEI Master Power Purchase and Sale Agreement Version 2.1 (modified 4/25/00) located on the EEI website at __________[LESLIE PLEASE INSERT LOCATION ON EEI WEBSITE] as if such form were set forth herein its entirety, as such form of EEI Master Power Purchase and Sale Agreement shall be amended, supplemented and modified by the elections, supplements and modifications set forth in this Cover Sheet.
+ADD IF NOT FEASIBLE TO PUT EEI PREPRINTED FORM ONLINE.]
 The Master Agreement, together with the exhibits, schedules and any written supplements hereto, the Party A Tariff, if any, the Party B Tariff, if any, any designated collateral, credit support or margin agreement or similar arrangement between the Parties (including, without limitation, the any Collateral Annex (the "Collateral Annex") and all Transactions (including any confirmations accepted in accordance with Section 2.3 hereto) shall be referred to as the "Agreement."
 This Master Agreement shall be considered to be General Terms and Conditions as such term is referenced in the Password Application and the Electronic Trading Agreement posted on the Website.
 The Parties to this Master Agreement are the following: